 How many abstracts can I submit?

 There is no limit to the number of abstracts that an individual may submit.
-However, there is a $70 nonrefundable processing fee per abstract, case report, and informational poster submission and $90 nonrefundable processing fee per late-breaking clinical trial submission.
+However, there is a $70 nonrefundable processing fee per research abstract, clinical case report, and informational poster submission and $90 nonrefundable processing fee per late-breaking clinical trial submission.

 What is the maximum number of characters that my abstract submission can contain?